S-Retr0/learning-git/README.md

 ### Connect to a Remote Repository (git remote add)
 (*In order to upload something to GitHub you must have an account, and create your repo on it.
 I assume you already did this two things, so let's keep going.*)

-We first have to establish a connection to the repository we created on GitHub.
+We first have to establish a connection to the repository we created on GitHub:
 ```
 $ git remote add origin https://github.com/user-name/repository-name.git
 ```
 A project may have many remote repositories at the same time.
 To be able to tell them apart we give them different names.
 Traditionally the main remote repository in git is called `origin`.

 ### Uploading to a Server (git push)
 Our remote repository should be empty now, while our local repo has the `README.md` file, so let's transfer out local commits to the server.
-This process is called **PUSH**.
+This process is called **PUSH**:
 ```
 $ git push -u origin master
 ```